Polkadot Extension: How to Sign a Transaction Print

 Signing a transaction means that it will be included in the blockchain.
 However, it doesn't always mean it will be executed.
 You can check the result of your transaction on a block explorer.
 Sometimes a transaction cannot be executed, and it fails:

-Please check this article to help you understand why your transaction failed, fix the issue, and send the transaction again.
+Please check the article "Why can't I Transfer Tokens?" to help you understand why your transaction failed, fix the issue, and send the transaction again.

 Did you find it helpful?Send feedback